GDPR and US Higher Education: What You Need to Know

 Staying compliant with GDPR is a constant process, but one with ethical and legal implications.
 It is in your institution’s best interest to implement sweeping protection policies sooner than later, and share this post with colleagues to make sure your entire team understands the critical importance of protecting and securing your college or university’s data.

-Request a demo of Omni CMS to see how a quality CMS can help you stay compliant.
+Request a demo of Modern Campus CMS to see how a quality CMS can help you stay compliant.

 Request a demo